lammps/lammps/doc/src/improper_harmonic.rst

 produce the same results, except for round-off and precision issues.

-These accelerated styles are part of the GPU, USER-INTEL, KOKKOS, USER-OMP and OPT packages, respectively.
+These accelerated styles are part of the GPU, USER-INTEL, KOKKOS, OPENMP and OPT packages, respectively.
 They are only enabled if LAMMPS was built with those packages.
 See the :doc:`Build package
 <Build_package>` doc page for more info.